Leonard Floyd: Professional career

+Pre-draft

-Floyd received an invitation to the NFL combine as a top prospect in the upcoming 2016 NFL Draft.
+Floyd received an invitation to the NFL Combine as a top prospect in the upcoming 2016 NFL draft.
 He attended the combine and performed the majority of combine drills before injuring his hamstring while running the 40-yard dash.
 He opted not to perform the bench press and was unable to perform the three-cone drill and short shuttle due to his injury.
 Coincidentally, teammate and fellow linebacker Jordan Jenkins also injured his hamstring and was unable to do the short shuttle and three-cone drill.

-On March 16, 2016, he opted to participate at Georgia's pro day and ran drills for representatives from all 32 NFL teams, including head coaches Bill Belichick (Patriots), Rex Ryan (Bills), Dan Quinn (Atlanta Falcons), and Todd Bowles (Jets) and general managers Thomas Dimitroff (Falcons) and Jerry Reese (Giants).
+On March 16, 2016, he opted to participate at Georgia's pro day and ran drills for representatives from all 32 NFL teams, including head coaches Bill Belichick (New England Patriots), Rex Ryan (Buffalo Bills), Dan Quinn (Atlanta Falcons), and Todd Bowles (New York Jets) and general managers Thomas Dimitroff (Falcons) and Jerry Reese (New York Giants).
 Floyd added four pounds to his frame prior to his pro day after there were some teams concerns about his thin frame.
-He performed positional drills, the short shuttle, three-cone drill, and vertical.
+He performed positional drills, the short shuttle, three-cone drill, and vertical jump.
 His vertical (35") was four inches shorter than his jump at the combine and Floyd was also unable to do the bench press due to a pectoral injury.
 At the conclusion of the pre-draft process, Floyd was a possible top ten pick and a consensus projected first round pick by NFL draft experts and analysts.
 He was ranked as the second best linebacker/edge rusher in the draft by NFL analyst Mike Mayock, the third best outside linebacker by NFLDraftScout.com, and was ranked the fifth best linebacker in the draft by Sports Illustrated.

 Chicago Bears

 2016

-The Chicago Bears selected Floyd in the first round (ninth overall) of the 2016 NFL Draft.
+The Chicago Bears selected Floyd in the first round (ninth overall) of the 2016 NFL draft.
 The Bears traded the No. 11 overall pick and a fourth round pick to the Tampa Bay Buccaneers in order to move up to No. 9.

-On May 27, 2016, the Chicago Bears signed Floyd to a four-year, $15.78 million contract that includes $15.33 million guaranteed and a signing bonus of $9.67 million.
+On May 27, 2016, the Bears signed Floyd to a four-year, $15.78 million contract that includes $15.33 million guaranteed and a signing bonus of $9.67 million.

 He competed with Pernell McPhee, Lamarr Houston, Willie Young, and Sam Acho throughout training camp for a job as the starting outside linebacker.
 He was named the starting left outside linebacker, opposite Willie Young, to begin the regular season.